goauthentik/authentik/website/blog/2023-07-19-multi-user-locale-management-using-lit/item.md

 );
 ```

-... and that's it.
+...and that's it.
 The top-level context will receive this event and attempt to load the requested locale.
 If that works, it will fire off a re-render request and all your text will be updated with the new language pack.

 ## What We've Done